jwunderl/arcade-sprite-util/docs/round-with-precision.md

 # round With Precision

-Returns a number (x) rounded to the given number of decimal places.
+Returns a string of (x) rounded to the given number of decimal places.

 ```blocks
 for (let i = 0; i < 5; i++) {